Representing the Rights of Victims Who Have Been Injured in Distracted Driving Accidents

 The Centers for Disease Control and Prevention (CDC) indicates that more than 1,000 people are injured every day in accidents involving distracted drivers.
 Crashes caused by distracted drivers can leave victims with extremely serious injuries, including broken bones, traumatic brain injuries, severe soft tissue injuries, and even spinal cord injuries.

 In many cases, those injured in distracted driving accidents miss weeks or months of work, incur substantial medical bills, and experience significant physical and emotional pain and suffering.
 Fortunately, in many cases, victims can receive compensation for these and other losses under Connecticut law.
-To learn whether you have a case, call Polito & Associates for a free consultation today.
+To learn whether you have a case, call Polito & Harrington for a free consultation today.

 Different Types of Distracted Driving